kamthegod34/ml-audio-classifier/README.md

 Here I will comment on the code, just general comments I picked up along the way that more interested readers can read over.
 The comments are rather extensive, look through documentation if necessary.

 - Used `MaxPool2d()` since it could capture the strongest activation, then using `AdaptiveAvgPool2d` since it would get the average of all these activations and keep the result balanced
-- One can implment the class torchvision.transforms.v2.GaussianNoise() to help implement Gaussian noise, however I feel like the "barebones" method I implemented does just a good a job and is clearer to understand.
+- One can implement the class torchvision.transforms.v2.GaussianNoise() to help implement Gaussian noise, however I feel like the "barebones" method I implemented does just a good a job and is clearer to understand.
 Furthermore, extra overhead is not necessary, and it is not a standard bringing in an image into the class then applying all the augmentations to it, like  a standalone augmentation class.
 - Since numpy sometimes stores its own values as `numpy.dtype.str` it might look like a string but its actually a numpy string, therefore if I use `str()` to convert what looks like a string into a string its probably due to this
 - It is a common convention in pytorch to refer to final dimension with [-1] instead of [...] cause you might add more dimensions later on or even remove them
 - `.item()` only works for 0D tensors while `.float` can turn boolean expressions into numbers and works for B size tensors.